 Candidates for an Oophorectomy

 Most women wouldn’t volunteer to have their ovaries removed unless it was absolutely medically necessary.
-As it turns out, there are valid medical reasons for this procedure, including these conditions:
+Midtown, Manhattan gynecologist, Dr. Zelmanovich, suggest that there are valid medical reasons for this procedure, including these conditions:

 - Benign (noncancerous) ovarian tumors

 - An abscess that has invaded an ovary and a fallopian tube (a tubo-ovarian abscess)